I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 The Outer House ruled S.9(1) of the GRA 2004 changed the sex of a trans person for all purposes from their biological sex to their certificated sex.
 Therefore, sex in the EA included certificated sex therefore a trans woman with a GRC was a woman for the purposes of the EA 2010[^5].

 The Inner House heard the appeal and agreed with the Outer House.[^6] They found that the terms sex, man and woman in the EA could have a biological meaning or could have a wider meaning including both cisgender people and trans people with a GRC.
 According to their decision, both cisgender women and trans women with a GRC would be women under the EA.
 They found there was nothing in the EA that mandated a conclusion that sex was biological.
 The only section that required a biological definition of the word sex was the pregnancy and maternity section of the EA.
-In the remainder of the act, the Inner House ruled trans people with GRC's could be considered as part of their certificated sex.
+In the remainder of the act, the Inner House ruled trans people with GRCs could be considered as part of their certificated sex.

 For Women Ltd, then appealed to the UKSC.